yossilu/RickAndMorty/README.md

 #### USER Users:

 - Can view and search characters.
-- Do not have access to the "Locations" button or the additional filters available to ADMIN users.
+- Do not have access to the "Locations" button which is there for USER role on purpose or the additional filters available to ADMIN users.

 ## Authentication
 The app implements full JWT authentication with MongoDB as the NoSQL database.
 Users can sign up as either an ADMIN or a USER.
 The authentication system ensures secure access to the different parts of the app based on user roles.